xinkjs/xink/docs/src/content/docs/xink/quickstart.md

 npx xk create myapi
 ```

-The above command seeds a hello world route at `/` with a `GET` handler, so go ahead a fire up the dev server.
+The above command seeds a hello world route at `/` with a `GET` handler, so go ahead and fire up the dev server.

 ```
 cd myapi